aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

     aws_secret_access_key=SECRET_ACCESS_KEY
     region=us-east-1

-ACCESS_KEY_ID and SECRET_ACCESS_KEY are the keys that you created in the previous step.
+`ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` are the keys that you created in the previous step.

 After installing the AWS CLI and creating credentials, check your configuration by attempting to run an AWS command.
 An example command that should work is:
 ```text
 aws sts get-caller-identity
 ```

-If you receive an error message, see the [Troubleshooting](#troubleshooting) section at the bottom of this document.
+If you receive an error message, see the [FAQ/Troubleshooting](#faq--troubleshooting) section at the bottom of this document.

-We recommend that when you've completed account set-up, you follow the steps in the section [Basic Account Configuration](#basic-account-configuration) to track your spending.
+We recommend that when you've completed account set-up, you follow the steps in the FAQ [How Do I Track My Spending?](#how-do-i-track-my-spending) to track your spending.
 For now, we'll continue with the setup.

-### Creating Solver Infrastructure
+## Creating Solver Infrastructure

 Next, you will create the AWS infrastructure necessary to build and test solvers.
 The SAT and SMT competitions both use the following infrastructure elements: